Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 This is the option I chose.
 It lets me tweak the compiled binary while leaving everything

 else as-is.
-After compiling with make
+After compiling with make (and before make install), issue this command:

 install_name_tool -add_rpath $ORACLE_HOME oracle_fdw.so